 Every stale feature flag in your codebase is a ticking time bomb.
 It might explode spectacularly like Knight Capital's $460 million disaster.
 It might slowly drain your organization's vitality through mounting technical debt.
 Either way, the cost of ignoring feature flag hygiene is too high for any organization to bear.

-As the industry races toward 50 trillion daily flag evaluations and beyond, the organizations that thrive will be those that master not just flag creation but flag cleanup.
+As feature flag adoption continues to accelerate, the organizations that thrive will be those that master not just flag creation but flag cleanup.

 Remember: Knight Capital lost $460 million in 45 minutes.
 How much is your feature flag debt costing you?